Bishruti/introsde-2015-assignment-2/README.md

-# Intorduction to Service Design And Engineering Assignment 2
+# Introduction to Service Design And Engineering Assignment 2
 Submitted By: Bishruti Siku

 This assignment is mainly focused on using RESTful APIs to design and implement a Client and Server architecture.
 In this project I have stored data in database using SQLite and performed CRUD operations with their respective APIs.
 This project is deployed in Heroku and can be used to perform the CRUD operations.